 To you all:

 If your wife or husband does something really stupid, forgive.
 If they do it again, forgive again.
-Forgiveness must be the propelling force in you lives each day.
-Dwell on the strengths, push out thoughts of their weaknesses.
+Forgiveness must be the propelling force in your life each day.
+Dwell on their strengths, and push out thoughts of their weaknesses.
 Take every thought captive-choose to love.

-Here's that part you 'r not going to hear often:
+Here's that part you're not going to hear often:

-Divorce is not a "private option"/ If will affect multiple families for may generation.
-When you "separate what God has joined together " you permanently injure far more then your self.
+Divorce is not a "private option"/It will affect multiple families for many generations.
+When you "separate what God has joined together " you permanently injure far more than yourself.

 I want you to be happy, I surely do.
 But I will pray for you to be holy."